-There are two types of people who call themselves Christian but do not produce the fruit of a Christian.
+There are two types of people who call themselves Christian but do not produce the fruits of righteousness.
 One is the false Christian, the one who acts like a believer on the outside but on the inside they are of the devil – having the devil’s nature rule them.
 Examples of these are the false prophets and false teachers we are warned about in the New Testament.
-The other group of people who call themselves Christians but do not produce the fruit I call positionally saved but are lost.
-They do not do the will of God.
-They do not submit to the lordship of Jesus Christ, however they genuinely prayed a salvation prayer from the heart by faith.
-These are positionally saved but they are not right with God.
-They are backslidden.

 These backslidden Christians may have walked strong with God in the past.
 They may have even been filled with the Holy Spirit and spoke in tongues or operated in the other Gifts of the Spirit.
 They may go to church regularly and talk about God all the time.
 They may seem to worship God with passion.
 They know the Bible and love to do morally upright things.
 They would consider themselves good people.
-To other Christians they would appear to be someone who is a true believer.
+To other Christians they would appear to be someone who is a believer.
 But they are not.
 In their heart they are rebellious because they want to live life on their terms, not Jesus’.